Usage by the community in 2021:

+We appreciate your patronage!
 Libraries across the state submit annual statistical reports to the Idaho Commission for Libraries.
 It’s a useful way to track how people are using our library over time.
-Usage of the library was up during our last fiscal year (October 2020 – October 2021) compared to the previous year, but still lower than pre-pandemic levels.
+In recent years, we’ve seen:

-- 3,200 visitors (not counting users who accessed Wi-Fi outside the library)
+- 5,650 visitors (not counting users who accessed Wifi outside the library)

 |